MiaFrey/PlantingTrees/README.md

 ## Video

-YOu can find a video describing the link and the project here: https://www.youtube.com/watch?v=B9EKW5d_tv0
+You can find a video describing the link and the project here: https://www.youtube.com/watch?v=B9EKW5d_tv0

 # Collaborators